Pushpa Lalitha: Ministerial Formation

 Pushpa Lalitha had her ministerial formation at the Andhra Christian Theological College, Secunderabad affiliated to the nation's first University, the Senate of Serampore College (University) where she studied from 1979-1982 during the period of the Old Testament Scholars, Victor Premasagar, CSI and G. Babu Rao, CBCNC.

 She later had an exposure in 1984–1985 at the Selly Oak Colleges, Birmingham and at the United Church of Jamaica and Cayman Islands, Kingston, Jamaica.
 Pushpa Lalitha also studied advanced courses at Berkeley, California during 1993–1995 at the Pacific Lutheran Theological Seminary.

 Ordination and pastorship

 Eggoni Pushpa Lalitha was ordained, as Deaconess in 1983 and as a priest on 1984.
 She held the post of Director of Vishranthi Nilayam, the headquarters of the CSI Order of Sisters on Infantry road in Bangalore and the administrative head of the Church of South India women fellowship.
 She has also served as Chairperson of the Deanery committee.

 Bishopric

-Eggoni Pushpa Lalitha was appointed as the Bishop of Nandyal Diocese on 25 September 2013.
+Eggoni Pushpa Lalitha was appointed the Bishop of Nandyal Diocese on 25 September 2013.
 She was consecrated as Bishop on 29 September 2013 at the CSI-Holy Cross Cathedral in Nandyal by Moderator G. Devakadasham and Deputy Moderator G. Dyvasirvadam.